shazChaudhry/terraform-aws-privateLink/README.md

 ## Prerequisites
 - Terraform v0.12.3 _(Code has been tested with this version)_
+- Create an RSA key (i.e. ~/.ssh/id_rsa) using a third-party tool such as ssh-keygen
+- Edit variables.tf to set values are per your need
-- Ensure that AWS credentials are available at: "~/.aws/credentials" on the host dev machine
+- Ensure that AWS credentials are available at: "~/.aws/credentials"
 ```
       [default]
       aws_access_key_id = <KEY>
       aws_secret_access_key = <SECRET_KEY>
       region = <REGION>
 ```
-- Ensure that a S3 bucket as a backend type is created.
+- Ensure that a unique S3 bucket as a backend type is created.
 See the docs [here](https://www.terraform.io/docs/backends/types/s3.html)
+- Edit values in main.tf as your need liike bucket name and region
 ```
       terraform {
         # It is expected that the bucket, globally unique, already exists